PITI-Synthesis/PITI/README.md

 #### COCO
 For COCO dataset, download the images and annotations from the [COCO webpage](https://cocodataset.org/#home).

 For mask-to-image synthesis, we use the semantic maps in RGB format as inputs.
-To obtain such semantic maps, run ```./preprocess/preprocess_mask.py```.
+To obtain such semantic maps, run ```./preprocess/preprocess_mask.py``` (an example of the raw mask and the processed mask is given in ```preprocess/example```).
 Note that we do not need instant masks like previous works.

 For sketch-to-image synthesis, we use sketch maps extracted by HED as inputs.
 To obtain such sketch maps, run ```./preprocess/preprocess_sketch.py```.